Taludas/NewWorldExpanded/README.md

 ![banner_rivercolour](https://user-images.githubusercontent.com/64583643/189413458-592e3a64-f896-42ed-a016-98c2d7551e0b.png)
 ## New World Expanded: River Colour
-This module only changes the vanilla islands river colour to blue instead of the muddy brown so you can have more of a tropical paradies instead of an amazonas feeling.
+This module only changes the vanilla islands river colour to blue instead of the muddy brown so you can have more of a tropical paradise instead of an Amazonas feeling.